 These make a double or triple batch!
 Plan to freeze some, or take them to a party.

-2 giant (or 3 large) zucchini, about 6 cups shredded
+2 giant (or 3 large) zucchini or yellow summer squash, about 6 cups shredded

 4 medium beets, about 2 cups shredded